Background & Experience

-Dan DiCesare grew up in Wilmette, IL and now resides in Evanston.
-He was Principal Tuba of the Nuevo Leon Symphony Orchestra (Orquesta Sinfonica UANL) in Monterrey, Mexico from 1999-2002.
+Dan DiCesare grew up in Wilmette, IL and now resides in Chicago.
+He served as Principal Tuba of the Nuevo Leon Symphony Orchestra (Orquesta Sinfonica UANL) in Monterrey, Mexico from 1999-2002.
 He received a Bachelor's Degree in Music Performance from Northern Illinois University, where he was a student of Charles Schuchat and Dr. Paul Bauer.
 He has also studied with Dan Anderson.

-In the Chicago area, he has performed with the Evanston Symphony Orchestra, Chicago Brass Band, and Wheaton Municipal Band.
+He is currently Principal Tuba of the Evanston Symphony Orchestra.
+In the Chicago area, he has performed with the Rockford Symphony Orchestra, Park Ridge Civic Orchestra, Chicago Brass Band, and Wheaton Municipal Band.

-As a bass trombonist, Dan has been a member of the Classical Symphony Orchestra of Chicago since 2003, and the Northshore Concert Band since 2013.
-He has also been a featured soloist with the Birch Creek Academy Big Band in Door County, Wisconsin.
+As a bass trombonist, Dan was a member of the Classical Symphony Orchestra of Chicago from 2003 until 2016, and the Northshore Concert Band since 2013.
+He has also performed and recorded with the Heisenberg Uncertainty Players and been a featured soloist with the Birch Creek Academy Big Band in Door County, Wisconsin.
 He has performed alongside Quincy Jones, Phil Collins, Tito Puente, Lou Marini, Gerald Albright, Audrey Morrison, David Sanborn, Marian McPartland, Dennis DiBlasio, James Morrison, Claudio Roditi, Conrad Herwig, and Toots Thielemans.